davidsonfellipe/awesome-wpo/README.md

 * [Gulp-WebP](https://github.com/sindresorhus/gulp-webp) - Convert images to WebP for Gulp.
 * [Imageoptim](https://imageoptim.com/) - Free app that makes images take up less disk space and load faster, without sacrificing quality.
 It optimizes compression parameters, removes junk metadata and unnecessary color profiles.
 * [Grunt-imageoptim](https://github.com/JamieMason/grunt-imageoptim) - Make ImageOptim, ImageAlpha and JPEGmini part of your automated build process.
-* [ImageOptim-CLI](https://github.com/JamieMason/ImageOptim-CLI) - Automates ImageOptim, ImageAlpha, and JPEGmini for Mac to make batch optimisation of images part of your automated build process.
+* [ImageOptim-CLI](https://github.com/JamieMason/ImageOptim-CLI) - Automates ImageOptim, ImageAlpha, and JPEGmini for Mac to make batch optimization of images part of your automated build process.
 * [Tinypng](https://tinypng.com/) - Advanced lossy compression for PNG images that preserves full alpha transparency.
 * [Kraken Web-interface](https://kraken.io/web-interface) - Optimize your images and will be available for download for 12 hours.
 * [Shrinkray](https://shrinkray.io) - One-click optimization for images in your Github repos